Matt McConnell

+Early life

+McConnell was born in Gary, Indiana.
+While he spent most of his childhood in Indiana, his father's job with U.S. Steel resulted in the family relocating to Minnesota and Pittsburgh.
+McConnell graduated from Mt.
+Lebanon High School in 1981 and earned his Bachelor's degree in Telecommunications at Michigan State University.
+While living in Pittsburgh, McConnell became a fan of the Pittsburgh Penguins and especially idolised Mike Lange.

 Announcing career

 NHL

-McConnell got his start in the NHL as the radio play-by-play announcer for the Mighty Ducks of Anaheim, a position which he held from 1993-1996.
+McConnell got his start in the NHL as the radio play-by-play announcer for the Mighty Ducks of Anaheim, a position which he held from 1993 to 1996.

-At the end of 1996 he went to the Pittsburgh Penguins as their radio play-by-play announcer.
+At the end of 1996, he joined the Pittsburgh Penguins as their radio play-by-play announcer.

-In 1999, he joined the Atlanta Thrashers as the team's first-ever TV play-by-play announcer, a position which he held from 1999–2003, and returned to from 2009-2011.
+In 1999, he joined the Atlanta Thrashers as the team's first-ever TV play-by-play announcer, a position which he held from 1999 to 2003, and returned to from 2009 to 2011.

-From 2004–2006 he served as the Minnesota Wild TV play-by-play announcer.
+From 2004 to 2006 he served as the Minnesota Wild TV play-by-play announcer.
 McConnell has also covered the NHL playoffs for NHL Radio and Westwood One.

 In 2011 he was named the play-by-play announcer for the Arizona Coyotes.
 In 2013, he was named "Arizona Sports Broadcaster of the Year" by the National Sports Media Association.
 In 2020 and 2021, he was named a finalist for the same award.
 At the conclusion of the 2024 NHL season the Arizona Coyotes suspended operations.

 In September 2024 McConnell was named the play-by-play announcer for the Utah Mammoth, the newest team in the NHL, consisting of the assets of the former Arizona Coyotes.